 Gift one–LOVE!
 I know, this is obvious, or is it?
 Jesus said, “As I have loved you, so you must love one another” (John 13:34).
 “As I have loved you,” the love seen on the cross.
 That is what your children need from you.
 Unselfish–doing what will help your children grow up with self-respect, knowing they are loved, learning to respect others, developing faith in Christ.
 Love is unselfish.
-Unconditional–treating my children with kindness and goodness, patience, forgiveness, compassion, humility, without concern as to how pretty or athletic or smart they are.
+Unconditional–treating your children with kindness and goodness, patience, forgiveness, compassion, humility, without concern as to how pretty or athletic or smart they are.
 Love is unconditional.

 Gift five–TIME!
 Time with your children.
 Time–sitting down at the supper table, talking, laughing, listening, not rushing.
 Time–going on a hike, playing a board game, throwing a ball.
 Time–as a family working together around the house, playing together, worshiping God together.
 Time–listening, talking.
 Time–when you place being with your children ahead of things you would rather be doing.
 Time–interacting with your children.